EBS Universität für Wirtschaft und Recht

-EBS Universität für Wirtschaft und Recht (literally "university for business and law"), more commonly referred to as EBS Universität or simply EBS, is a private, state-approved research university for business and law located in Wiesbaden and Oestrich-Winkel, founded in 1971.
-The university's activities focus on three core areas: undergraduate degree programs, postgraduate degree programs and executive education.
-The EBS Universität has the right to award doctorates and habilitations and is the oldest private university in Germany.
+EBS Universität für Wirtschaft und Recht (literally "university for business and law"), more commonly referred to as EBS Universität or simply EBS, is a state-recognized private research university specializing in the disciplines of business and law.
+The university is located in Wiesbaden and Oestrich-Winkel, Germany.
+EBS is considered to be one of the most prestigious institutions for law and business studies in the German-speaking world, being particularly renowned in the finance and consulting industry.

-With the foundation of its law faculty in 2010, the former European Business School was awarded university status in 2011, forming the EBS Universität für Wirtschaft und Recht.
-Notable alumni are, e.g., former CEO of Puma (Jochen Zeitz), founder of Vapiano (Mark Korzilius), or former CEO of Deutsche Telekom AG (Kai-Uwe Ricke).
-Among the university's corporate partners, one can find McKinsey, Bertelsmann, Clifford Chance, Daimler AG, or UBS.
+The university was founded in 1971 as European Business School, thereby making it the oldest private business school in Germany, and its activities focus on three core areas: undergraduate degree programs, postgraduate degree programs, and executive education.
+With the foundation of its law faculty in 2010, the former European Business School was awarded full university status in 2011, forming the EBS Universität für Wirtschaft und Recht.

+EBS is known as one of the most thriving universities for entrepreneurs in Germany.
+Start-ups of EBS Alumni include Vapiano, Lieferando, Foodspring.
+Notable alumni are the CEO of Goldman Sachs for Germany, Austria and Switzerland (Dr. Wolfgang Fink), SVP and Chief Business Officer at Google (Philipp Schindler), former CEO of Puma (Jochen Zeitz), or former CEO of Deutsche Telekom AG (Kai-Uwe Ricke).

+Among the university's corporate partners, one can find McKinsey, Bertelsmann, Clifford Chance, Mercedes-Benz, or UBS.
 Academic partnerships include UC Berkeley, Bocconi University, CEIBS, Sciences Po, National University of Singapore, and McGill University.

+Its current president is Günther Oettinger, former EU Commissioner and former Minister-president of the state of Baden-Württemberg.

 History

 EBS was founded in Offenbach am Main as a University of Applied Sciences by Klaus Evard in 1971.
 The young institution was named the European Business School.
-The original concept provided for a European-style leadership training program with three locations in France, England and Germany.
-To this day, the EBS study programme is characterised by several practical periods of study abroad, integrated semesters abroad and a school-based structure.
+The original concept provided for a European-style leadership training program with three locations in France, England, and Germany.
+To this day, the EBS study program is characterized by several practical periods of study abroad, integrated semesters abroad, and a school-based structure.
 In 1980 the School moved to Schloss Reichartshausen in Oestrich-Winkel in the Rheingau.
 In 1985 a second university building (the "Burg") was added in Oestrich-Winkel.